taneltorn/CoverHunterFolkERA/README.md

 The command to launch the alignment script that CoverHunter included is:

-`python3 -m tools.alignment_for_frame pretrained_model data/covers80/full.txt data/covers80/alignment`
+`python3 -m tools.alignment_for_frame pretrained_model data/covers80/full.txt data/covers80/alignment.txt`

-That assumes you took the pretrained model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view, unzipped it, and moved it to a folder that you renamed to "pretrained_model" at the top level of your project folder.
-The "alignment" subfolder of data/covers80 is an empty folder that will receive the output of this script.
+That assumes you took a pretrained model (for example from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzipped it, and moved it to a folder that you renamed to "pretrained_model" at the top level of your project folder.
+That folder in turn must contain a 'pt_model' subfolder that contains the do_000[epoch] and g_000[epoch] checkpoint files.
+The "alignment.txt" file will receive the output of this script.

 # Input and Output Files